mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/microflow.md

 {{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/microflow/workflow-expose.jpg" alt="Expose As Workflow Action" >}}

 By selecting the **Expose as workflow action** option, you can expose the microflow as a [workflow](/refguide/workflows/) action.
 Exposing the workflow will make it appear in the **Toolbox** of a [workflow editor](/refguide/workflows/) in the category of your choice.
 When this action is used in a workflow, it will show the provided caption and icon.

-The caption and category of the workflow action are required, but the icon and tile image are optional.
-It is possible to specify icon and tile image independenty for light and dark modes of Studio Pro.
-When no icon or no tile image are selected, the default workflow call action icon tile image are used.
-The size for the icon must be 64x64 pixels and 256x192 pixels for the tile image.
+The **Caption** and **Category** of the workflow action are required, but the **Icon** and **Image** are optional.
+The image in the **Icon** property is used for the list view of the **Toolbox**, and the image in the **Image** property – for the toolbox tile view.
+For more information, see the [Toolbox](/refguide/view-menu/#toolbox) section in the *View Menu*.

+The required size for the icon is 64x64 pixels, and 256x192 pixels for the image; the required image format for both is PNG.

+A separate icon and image can be provided for the [dark mode](/refguide/preferences-dialog/#dark-mode) of Studio Pro to fit its color scheme.

+{{% alert type="info" %}}

+When no icon and no image are selected, the default workflow call action icon and image are used.

+If only icon is specified, the icon image will be used for the toolbox tile view.

+{{% /alert %}}